 And if you are a price comparer like myself, links to see how much you will pay for the product we used.

-Ceilume Stratford Tiles (the ones we used)
+- Ceilume Stratford Tiles (the ones we used)

-Genesis Icon Relief Tiles: Great counterpart to compare to the Ceilume brand
+- Genesis Icon Relief Tiles: Great counterpart to compare to the Ceilume brand

-Ceilume Stratford Tiles (the ones we used)
+- Ceilume Stratford Tiles (the ones we used)

-Single Raised Panels: Slightly cheaper, but not as much depth.
+- Single Raised Panels: Slightly cheaper, but not as much depth.

-Decorative Tin Ceiling Tiles: Just in case you want to consider something completely decorative and different!
+- Decorative Tin Ceiling Tiles: Just in case you want to consider something completely decorative and different!

 You can also purchase this product by Ceilume to help cover up your drop ceiling grids.
 One day we might do it.
 It does look super nice, but right now it is not high on our priority list.

 - This sealer would work just as well.
 It is the counterpart to the SW brand that we used.

-For a basement, I think it was a perfect solution.
-Way better than trying to take all the wallpaper down and have to patch all the walls.
+For a basement, I think it was a perfect solution for our living space.
+It was a much better solution than trying to take all the wallpaper down and having to patch all the basement walls.

 Not only does it take time to carefully do this, but you have to wait for each layer of paint to dry before you can do the next step.

 For the doors and columns, the only difference was that I used a small foam roller to apply the primer and enamel paint.
 I did have to trim around the columns so that I can leave the top and bottom of the molding the wood color.

-Before my husband could install the cabinets, he had to create a base using 2’ x 4s, so that the cabinets would be off the ground and the proper height.
+An affordable way to create DIY built-in cabinets is by using stock upper kitchen cabinets as base cabinets.
+Before my husband could install the cabinets, he had to create a base using 2’ x 4s, so that the cabinets would be off the ground and at the proper height.

 Before you order cabinets (they will even ship to you for free from most places), you will need to figure out the size of the cabinets that you want.

-We wanted one large cabinet that opened from the middle to store a variety of toys and things.
+Our DIY built-in design had one large cabinet that opened from the middle to store a variety of toys and things.
 We then added smaller single cabinets to the sides to complete our basement storage.